Apricot Preserve

 Key Techniques

-- Spreading on toast and pastries
+- Spreading on toast, pastries, and breads

-- Swirling into yogurt
+- Swirling into yogurt and desserts

 Classic Dishes